-The index of net retail prices is calculated on the basis of 23,000 prices collected from approx. 1,600 shops, companies and institutions throughout Denmark.
+The consumer price index is calculated on the basis of 23,000 prices collected from approx. 1,600 shops, companies and institutions throughout Denmark.
 Most prices are by far collected monthly.
 The data material received is examined for errors, both by computer (using the so called HB-method) and manually.
-The different goods and services, which are included in the index of net retail prices, are first grouped according to approx. 500 elementary aggregates for which elementary aggregate indices are calculated.
-The elementary aggregate indices are weighted together into sub-indices that are in turn aggregated into the total index of net retail prices.
+The different goods and services, which are included in the consumer price index, are first grouped according to approx. 500 elementary aggregates for which elementary aggregate indices are calculated.
+The elementary aggregate indices are weighted together into sub-indices that are in turn aggregated into the total consumer price index.
 In calculating a price index it is assumed that the baskets of goods that are compared are identical, also with respect to the quality of the goods.
-Mainly indirect quality adjustment methods are being applied in the index of net retail prices in connection with changes in the sample.
-The index of net retail prices is not seasonally adjusted.
+Mainly indirect quality adjustment methods are being applied in the consumer price index in connection with changes in the sample.